recep2244/portfolio/URGENT_DEPLOY_INSTRUCTIONS.md

 1. **Click this link:** [https://github.com/recep2244/portfolio/actions](https://github.com/recep2244/portfolio/actions)

 2. **Look for the workflow:**
-   - You should see "Deploy Hugo to GitHub Pages" in the list
+   - You should see "Deploy Hugo site to Pages" in the list
    - It should have run automatically from your latest push

 3. **If no workflow appears or it failed:**
-   - Click "Deploy Hugo to GitHub Pages" on the left sidebar
+   - Click "Deploy Hugo site to Pages" on the left sidebar
    - Click the **"Run workflow"** button (top right, green button)
    - Select **"main"** branch
    - Click **"Run workflow"**